capalmer1013/100-days-of-code/log.md

 **Thoughts:** Need to look more into automating gimp or figure out how to do all the important filters with a python module PIL or PILlow

 **Link to work:** Not gonna use this on private projects.
 [Calculator App](http://www.example.com)

+### Day 1: January 5, 2017

+**Today's Progress**: Added some code to traverse lyrics and create probabilistic graphs, then generate original lyrics from this.

+**Thoughts:** Need to standardize the graph and automate more of the mixing.

+**Link to work:** Not gonna use this on private projects.
+[Calculator App](http://www.example.com)